How CLI Recording Works

 Chrome not found — Make sure Google Chrome or Chromium is installed and on your PATH.
 The CLI looks for Chrome at its default install location for your OS.

-Selector not found — The step will fail with an error message showing the selector that couldn't be found.
+Selector not found — The step will fail with an error message showing the selector that couldn't be found, and a debug screenshot of the failing state is saved next to the would-be bundle (<key>.failed-step-<n>.png).
 Use stepshots preview to debug interactively.

 Timeout waiting for selector — The wait action waits up to 10 seconds for an element to appear.
 If your page takes longer to load, add a delay to the previous step.